 At The News Spy, we actively hide all of those charts that would be thrown in your face on other trading platforms.
 The information is there if you want it, but it’s no longer going to be front and center as soon as you go to sign up.

-Our technology is superior to that of any other trading platform today.
-Our AI algorithms help take the difficult part out of trading so that you can focus on getting the fundamentals down.
+Our technology is superior to that of other trading platforms today.
+Our algorithms help take the difficult part out of trading so that you can focus on getting the fundamentals down.

 The News Spy want to remove as many barriers to entry as possible.
 As a part of that endeavor, we’ve made the decision to remove all financial requirements associated with The News Spy.
 There are no signup costs, subscription fees, or other hidden charges that you need to worry about.
 The only funding you need to do is the initial deposit into your account.